niles87/denoREST/README.md

 ## Overview

 Just a simple REST API testing deno with typescript.
+Routes were tested with Postman.

+### Technologies Used

+Deno
+Typescript
+Postman